ezkl-t/Tugas_Sistem_Operasi/tugas2_2110131210018_Tio_Ezekiel.md

 Microsoft,  to  make them.
 The  revised  system  was  renamed **MS-DOS** (**MicroSoft Disk  Operating  System**) and  quickly  came  to  dominate  the  IBM  PC  market.
-A key factor here was Gates’ (in retrospect, extremely wise) decision to sell MS-DOS to  computer  companies  for  bundling  with  their  hardware,  compared  to  Kildall’s
+A key factor here was Gates’ (in retrospect, extremely wise) decision to sell MS-DOS to  computer  companies  for  bundling  with  their  hardware,  compared  to